Working in Market - Malaysia

 - Klang Valley (Kuala Lumpur, Selangor and its surrounds) is the main source market for Australia.
 The city has the highest concentration of people who can afford to travel, as well as the best connectivity with both direct services and one stop services to Australia.

-- Penang is the second largest city and a developing market for Australia.
+- Penang is the second-largest city and a developing market for Australia.
 The market is more traditional than Klang Valley and prefer to travel in groups.
 However Free Independent Travel (FIT) segment is also growing.

 Planning and purchasing travel